svohr/mixemt/README.md

 pip install .
 ```

-Missing requirements will be automatically downloaded and installed as well.
+Missing requirements will be automatically downloaded and installed.

 ## Usage